sap1ens/sap1ens-blog/source/about/index.markdown

 ---
 layout: page
 title: "About"
-date: 2013-11-24 20:08
+date: 2015-10-23 5:02
 comments: false
 sharing: false
 footer: true
 ---
 Hey, my name is Yaroslav Tkachenko, I was born in Russia and I'm currently living in Vancouver, Canada.

-I’m a polyglot Software Engineer, enjoying to work with a mix of software architecture and design, infrastructure and DevOps, distributed systems and back-end programming (Python, Node.js, Java, Scala).
+I’m a polyglot Software Engineer, enjoying to work on things like software architecture and design, infrastructure and DevOps, distributed systems and back-end programming (Python, Node.js, Java, Scala) with a focus on scalability and high availability.

 I also have a huge experience in Web development, working knowledge of QA, Agile product management, functional programming.

-Currently discovering Erlang/OTP platform, diving into ES/CQRS applications and learning ML with Apache Spark.
+Current areas of interest:

+- Akka, Erlang/OTP and Actor systems in general
+- Event sourcing and CQRS
+- Microservices
+- Modern DevOps and infrastructure

 Interests and hobbies: healthy vegetarian food and cooking, Ayurveda, photography, soccer, books.